jamie120/ms3-eat-vegan-recipes/testing.md

 #### User Story 4
 ##### As a previous visitor to the site, I want to edit a recipe that I added to the site on a previous visit.

+* Upon revisiting the site, I was able to search for the recipe I added easily.
+* In order to edit the recipe, I had to be logged in.
+Although this was not clear initially.
+* Once logged in, two buttons appeared below the recipe image, edit and delete recipe.
+* Once clicked, the edit recipe form appears with all the recipe information populated.
+I was able to easily edit the details and hit 'submit changes' at the bottom of the page.
+The recipe updated immediately.

 #### User Story 5
 ##### As a previous visitor to the site, I want to review a recipe that I cooked last week.
 It would be good to be able to search for the recipe, as I remember the name of it.

+* Upon visiting the site, I searched for the recipe I had cooked earlier in the week.
+* At the bottom of the page, a banner informed me that I should 'Sign up to add and review recipes'.
+* I clicked the 'get started' button, which was next to this message.
+* I easily signed up and relocated myself to the recipe, where I now found an add comment and rating section at the bottom of the page.
+* I was easily able to rate the recipe out of 5 and leave a comment.
+Which was added to the page once I clicked 'Add Comment & Rating'.
+* I could also see a 'delete' button next to my newly added comment.
+It would be good if I could also edit this comment if I desired to do so.

 # User Testing

 ## My-Mentor

-A series of feedback and suggestions had been highlighted during a call on Friday 18th December 2020.
+A series of feedback and suggestions had been highlighted during a call on Saturday 30th January 2021.
 Action has been taken for all of these suggestions and changes to the site and code.

 All changes are documented in Section 6 of this document (Post Review Changes)